 What we are doing

-The British Lung Foundation is extending its Integrated Breathe Easy Group model, increasing the numbers of people living with respiratory illness who will benefit from peer support, health information and regular social and exercise activities.
+The British Lung Foundation is extending its Integrated Breathe Easy Group model, increasing the numbers of people living with lung conditions and their carers, who will benefit from peer support, health information and regular social and exercise activities.
 The project, being delivered in the four nations of the UK, promotes and enables self-care that boosts lung health.

 What we are learning